 The transition to operations for this project is scheduled after the end of Year 2, in the spring of 2018, if accepted by NHC.
 However, some minor computer bugs in the SHIPS/LGEM/RII processing were identified in the course of this work, and were implemented in the 2016 operational version of the NHC guidance suite on WCOSS.
+The project is on schedule and both the upgraded SHIPS/LGEM/RII code and new TC-structure forecast code will be ready for operational transition by summer 2017, but will need to wait until the 2018 season since NHC does not do operational model upgrades during the hurricane season.
 The timing of the final transition will depend on the availability of NHC Technology and Science Branch (TSB) resources.